 Wrap the remaining bananas and fry them right away to avoid getting soggy.
 You can also freeze them for later.

-Step 6: Set a skillet or wok over medium-high heat with enough oil to mostly submerge the turon.
-Test the oil's readiness by dipping a chopstick or a wooden spoon into it - bubbles should form around it instantly.
+Step 6: Heat a skillet or wok over medium-high heat, adding enough oil to mostly submerge the turon.
+Test if the oil is ready by dipping a chopstick or a wooden spoon into it; bubbles should form around it instantly.
 Then, add the turon to the hot oil.

-Step 7: Fry the turon for 2-3 minutes until they turn light golden brown, flipping halfway through.
-Sprinkle some sugar over each turon at this time.
+Step 7: Fry the turon for about 3 minutes, or until they begin to brown.
+Sprinkle some sugar over them at this point, then flip them halfway through.

 Step 8: Flip and move the turon pieces continuously until the sugar has completely caramelized, ensuring even caramelization and preventing burning.